Road Safety Manual

 • It increases driver’s tendency for subconscious speeding to get ensure a normal activity level of the central nervous system although the workload decreases because of monotony of the driving task

 The most effective ways of managing fatigue for professional drivers appear to be through workplace fatigue management programmes, supported by programmes to ensure that drivers come to work well-rested by addressing lifestyle issues.
-In-vehicle fatigue monitoring systems that analyse driver behaviour and warning signs to determine the onset of fatigue have the potential to be a highly effective tool for detecting the early stages of fatigue in drivers and minimise teh likelihood of incidents.
+In-vehicle fatigue monitoring systems that analyse driver behaviour and warning signs to determine the onset of fatigue have the potential to be a highly effective tool for detecting the early stages of fatigue in drivers and minimise the likelihood of incidents.
 But for common drivers in general the road design has to ensure that the basic Human Factors principles of managing speed are realised in road design.

 Roberts and Turner (2008) identified specific areas where infrastructure-based countermeasures might be effective.
 These include: